 With the ability of taking both long and short positions, the Trust may incur both interest expense and borrowing fees.
 While the use of borrowed funds can substantially improve the return on invested capital, its use may also increase the adverse impact to which the investment portfolio of the Trust may be subjected by increasing the Trust's exposure to capital risk and higher current expenses.
-The Trust did not use any borrowed funds during the years ended December 31, 2020 and 2019.
+As at December 31, 2021, the Trust's exposure to sources of leverage was 20.5% of total assets (2020 - nil).